Question

 Resume Experts • 10+ Years Experience

-The word "executed" describes the act of carrying out or implementing plans, strategies, or tasks.
-While it conveys completion and action, it's become one of the most overused verbs on resumes today.
+The word "executed" describes the completion or implementation of tasks, projects, or strategies.
+While it conveys action and completion, it has become one of the most overused verbs on resumes, appearing in countless bullet points across all industries.

 Better Alternatives to Use Instead